 Perhaps most importantly, encouraging cycling to keep people healthy (and sane after days cooped up in the house!) can help relieve pressure on the NHS.
 And we want to do our bit for the heroes on the front line too.
 That’s why we’re offering a 100% discount on all labour charges for NHS workers to help keep them going.
-Just show us your NHS badge when you visit either our Shoreditch or Monument workshops and use the code NHSHEROES when booking online.
+Just show us your NHS badge when you visit either your nearest bike repair workshop and use the code NHSHEROES when booking online.

 We’re also working to arrange free bike pop-ups at hospitals all over London where we bring a mechanic and all the necessary tools to provide free bike safety checks for hospital staff.
 If you work in a hospital or know someone who does, get in touch - we’d love to hear from you.